saroj379/Compressor-Decompressor-Desk-App/README.md

 ## Features

-- Light/dark/moonLight mode toggle
+- Compressed files to reduce memory
+- Decompress as well to get the Original file
-- Fullscreen mode (Disabled)
+- Fullscreen mode
-- Cross platform
+- Cross-platform

 ## Steps Followed to Desk-TextEditor